Working Procedures of a Woven Garments Merchandiser

 - Finishing and QC check,

 The above all thirteen features are discussed in the following:

 1. Pattern making:

-After receiving all the details from the buyer, a merchandiser should pass urgently the entire reference sample with buyer’s details instruction to the pattern section for making pattern.
+After receiving all the details from the buyer, a merchandiser should pass urgently the entire reference sample with the buyer’s details instruction to the pattern section for pattern making.

 2. Print and embroidery development:

-If there are any print and embroidery, then it should be developed with urgent basis by maintaining buyer’s instruction.
+If there are any print and embroidery, then it should be developed on an urgent basis by maintaining the buyer’s instruction.

 3. Fit sample making:

-In the mean time, a merchandiser should make the fit sample by maintaining buyer’s instruction.
-Here one thing should be noted that, in fit sample, the using fabric may b varies than buyer nominated fabric, color may be varies than buyer nominated color, but measurement must be accurate as per buyers providing measurement sheet.
+In the meantime, a merchandiser should make the fit sample by maintaining the buyer’s instruction.
+Here one thing should be noted that, in the fit sample, the using fabric may b vary from buyer nominated fabric, color may vary than buyer nominated color, but measurement must be accurate as per buyers providing measurement sheet.

 4. Wash development:

-In woven merchandising, washing procedure is very important.
-Washing process is the heart of woven garments such as-Denim, twill etc. So it’s needed an extra care in this process though it’s a time killing process.
-Here a woven garments merchandiser should develop the wash process as per buyer’s instruction.
+In woven merchandising, the washing procedure is very important.
+The washing process is the heart of woven garments such as denim, twill, etc. So it’s needed extra care in this process though it’s a time killing process.
+Here a woven garments merchandiser should develop the wash process as per the buyer’s instruction.

 5. Wash approval:

-After developing the washing process, it should be approved by the buyer with urgent basis.
-Because it has seen that a sample has to develop several times due to its different shade than buyer providing original.
-Here one thing should be noted that less time needed for wash approval, easy to complete rest of the process.
+After developing the washing process, it should be approved by the buyer on an urgent basis.
+Because it has seen that a sample has to develop several times due to its different shade than the buyer providing original.
+Here one thing should be noted that less time is needed for wash approval, easy to complete the rest of the process.

 After making the fit sample it should send to the buyer for their comments.
-When the buyer makes comment on fit sample, it must be noted and following their comments for next steps.
+When the buyer comments on the fit sample, it must be noted and following their comments for the next steps.

 7. P.P sample making:

-P.P sample means pre production sample.
-It’s the approved sample for the production.
+P.P sample means a pre-production sample.
+It’s the approved sample for production.
 P.P sample should be made as per buyer’s instruction.
 Here all are actual.
 All comments must be maintained accurately.
-After making P.P sample it should sent to the buyer for approval.
-After receiving P. P approval, a merchandiser can easily goes to production.
+After making a P.P sample it should be sent to the buyer for approval.
+After receiving P. P approval, a merchandiser can easily go to production.

 8. Cutting the fabric: